How to choose a bathroom exhaust fan

 Installing a bathroom exhaust fan is sometimes a simple do-it-yourself project, but can get complicated as the fan connects to the house's ductwork.

-A good bathroom exhaust fan reduces moisture in the dampest room of the house, preventing mold, improving air quality and protecting walls and fixtures.
-Choose the right fan for your bathroom with these tips.
+A good bathroom exhaust fan reduces moisture in the dampest room of the house, preventing mold, improving air quality and protecting walls and fixtures — not to mention removing stinky odors from the air!
+Choose the best bathroom fan for your needs with these tips.

 1. Find the right airflow rating for the room size